horar/strata-host-core/Readme.md

 ## Qt5 installation

-Download and install Qt5 version is 5.12.xx
+Download and install Qt5 version 5.12.xx

 The following Qt5 components are required: